meshtastic/firmware/docs/software/nrf52-TODO.md

 ## Items to be 'feature complete'

+- use SX126x::startReceiveDutyCycleAuto to save power by sleeping and briefly waking to check for preamble bits.
+Change xmit rules to have more preamble bits.
 - turn back on in-radio destaddr checking for RF95
 - remove the MeshRadio wrapper - we don't need it anymore, just do everythin in RadioInterface subclasses.
 - figure out what the correct current limit should be for the sx1262, currently we just use the default 100